scunden/pay-equity/README.md

     div_vars=None,
     div_min=None,
     div_ref=None,
-    name="C&W Base Pay",
+    name='Base Pay Model',
-    job_group_column='Job Group'
+    job_group_column='Job Group',
+    headcount_cutoff=100
 )
 ```
 * `df`: Dataframe  -  Employee level data.
 Note that once instantiated, the nomanclature of each column will be changed - all strings will be capitalized and special chars ans white spaced replaced by underscores
 * `eeid`: String - Variable used to identify Employee ID
 * `pay_component`: String - Variable used to identify pay component.
 The pay component in the data should not be log transformed.
 * `predictive_vars`: List of Strings - Variables to be used in pay prediction modelling - should all be legitimate factors
-* `diagnostic_vars`: List of Strings - Variables to be used in diagnostic modelling - any variable to be tested, but not included in `predictive_vars`.
+* `diagnostic_vars`: List of Strings - Variables to be used in diagnostic modelling - any variable to be tested, but not included in making pay predictions.
 Do not include diversity variables.
 * `iter_order`: List of Strings - This list should mirror in content `predictive_vars` but should have an intended order for the iterative anlaysis.
 * `div_vars`: Dictionary - Contains all of the relevant diversities and their corresponding variables to be evaluated in this audit.
 More details below
 * `div_min`: Dictionary - Contains all of the relevant minorities and their corresponding variables to be evaluated in this audit.
 More details below
 * `div_ref`: Dictionary - Contains all of the relevant references and their corresponding variables to be evaluated in this audit.
 More details below
 * `name`: String - Name of the enssemble
 * `job_group_column`: String - Variable used to identify the job group column in `df`
+* `headcount_cutoff`: Int - The minimum number of headcount required for analysis in a single job group - default is 100

 ### Specifying Diversities

-If left unspecified, the three diversity dictionaries mentioned above will take the following default values:
+Diversities are specified in a set of dictionaries.
+The first dictionary `div_vars` should contain a set of key and values that map to the diversity name (capitalized and with only alphabetical characters and underscores) and their corresponding column in the dataset.
+In the enxt two dictionaries, you must specify what the minority and reference values are for each diversity (i.e., 'Women' and 'Male' for 'GENDER')

+Below is an example of the diversities dictionaries required to implement the job group enssemble.
+Every key present in the `div_vars` dictionary needs to be present in the other two dictionaries.

 ```
 div_vars = {